John Lewis

 mid-to-long-term strategy

-focuses on building a basket experience that is not only efficient but also highly personalised, intelligent, and seamless across all channels.
+Focusing on building a basket experience that is not only efficient but also highly personalised, intelligent, and seamless across all channels.

 Explore ways of bringing personalisation into the customer experience.
 Leveraging data and customer preferences from all touchpoints.